top of page

 Insights

-• Who is our customer?
+Who is our customer?
 Artists and designers of all levels, 18 years or older, location and demographic-diverse?
 Creative learners seeking relevant, relatable, retainable instructional content that reflects the learner’s greatest potential.
+More study is needed on impact and effects of the pandemic on local environments.

-• Help students realize their potential; help creative growth educators solve the challenges of developing effective e-learning programs by designing for, and advocating for new-age e-learners.
+Help students realize their potential; help creative growth educators solve the challenges of developing effective e-learning programs by designing and advocating for new-age learners.

 Pain points